-A grand-ducal decree at Florence forbids the wearing

-of masks or any disguises during the next carnival.
+A grand-ducal decree at Florence forbids the wearing of masks or any disguises during the next carnival.
 The Corriere Mercantile of Genoa, of the 30th ult., quotes letters from Naples, stating that the King of the Two Sicilies continues to display much goodwill towards France, and has despatched conciliatory offers to Paris respecting the indemnity claimed by Prince Lucien Murat, for the capital and interest representing the furniture and jewels belonging to King Joachim Murat, which the Bourbon family found after his flight, and never returned.
-The amount of these claims is stated at never returned.
 The amount of these claims is stated at twelve millions.
 The King of Naples, it is stated, offers to reimburse the original sum without the thirty-five years' interest, but as yet no answer to this offer has been received at Naples.

-From Madrid we hear that the royal decree, modifying the new law on the press, was expected shortly to appear members separated without coming to any agreement.
+From Madrid we hear that the royal decree, modifying the new law on the press, was expected shortly to appear in the Gazette.